“Does the clay say to the potter, ‘What are you making?’ ” (Isaiah 45:9)

 For many years, I lived my life asking God, “What are you doing?” and “Why have you made me this way?”
 I was like the clay in the verse quarreling with my maker because I believed I was a mistake.

 On one hand, I love people.
 My life goal is to help those who are hurting by finding ways to meet their needs.
 I remember even as a young child, I would save money for the local homeless shelter and make my dad drive me to street corners to bring blankets to those begging on the side of the road.

 On the other hand, I was born with a huge thorn in my side.
 This thorn is named Mental Illness.
-Despite having a heart that longs to help people, I also have a mind crippled with anxiety, social awkwardness, depression, ADD and depersonalization/derealization episodes.
+Despite having a heart that longs to help people, I also have a mind crippled with anxiety, OCD, and depression.
 I have spent many years crying out to God and believing my mental illness made me useless in ministry.